OneUptime/oneuptime/App/FeatureSet/Docs/Content/copilot/introduction.md

 No, If you host LLM Server yourself.

-Yes, if you choose to use OpenAI by setting `OPENAI_API_KEY` and `OPENAI_MODEL`.
+Yes, if you choose to use OpenAI by setting `OPENAI_API_KEY`.
 We recommend you to use OpenAI only if you are comfortable with OpenAI's privacy policy.
 We're not responsible for any data sent to OpenAI or how your code is analyzed / used by OpenAI.

 ### Pre-requisites